Anikethc/Dictionary/README.md

 ## Issues & Bugs

 If you encounter any issues or bugs, you can visit the 'Issues' tab in my repository and create an issue.
-I will immediately look into it and resolve as soon as possible.
+I will immediately look into it and resolve it as soon as possible.

 ## Any Doubts or Questions